wspr-ncsu/WebViewTracer/README.md

 @inproceedings{datta2025webviewtracer,
-  title={Cross-Boundary Mobile Tracking: Exploring Java-to-JavaScript Information Diffusion in WebViews}, author={Datta, Sohom and Diamantaris, Michalis and Zafar, Ahsan and Su, Junhua and Das, Anupam and Polakis, Jason and Kapravelos, Alexandros}, booktitle={Proceedings of the Network and Distributed System Security Symposium (NDSS)}, year={2026},
+  title={Cross-Boundary Mobile Tracking: Exploring Java-to-JavaScript Information Diffusion in WebViews}, author={Datta, Sohom and Diamantaris, Michalis and Zafar, Ahsan and Su, Junhua and Das, Anupam and Polakis, Jason and Kapravelos, Alexandros}, booktitle={Proceedings of the Network and Distributed System Security Symposium (NDSS) 2026}, year={2026},
 }
 ```